Analyzing Types (Reflection)

 Jackson @JsonSubTypes-Annotation

-Instead of adding the possible subtypes to the input manually, they can also be connected automatically using the Jackson @JsonSubTypes
+Instead of adding the possible subtypes to the input manually, they can also be connected automatically using the Jackson @JsonSubTypes-annotation.

 @JsonSubTypes(